 Central Coast Scheduling of TMDLs and Efforts to Address Impaired Waters

 Efforts to address impaired waterbodies identified on the 303(d) list can include revising standards, developing and implementing TMDLs, individual permits, or other programs of implementation, which are sometimes known as TMDL alternative projects.
-TMDL projects, and other efforts to address impaired waters, are identified, assessed, and prioritized each year during the development of the Central Coast Water Board’s TMDL workplan.
+TMDL projects, and other efforts to address impaired waters, are identified, assessed, and prioritized each year during the development of the Central Coast Regional Water Board’s TMDL workplan.
 To prioritize and schedule TMDL project development, factors in Section 5 of the Listing Policy were considered (also described in Section 2.6 of this report, above) and the following Central Coast Regional Water Board TMDL project prioritization factors:

 TMDL projects aligned with Central Coast Regional Water Board’s highest priorities and vision for healthy watersheds specifically, preventing and correcting threats to human health (with consideration of the Human Right to Water and Disadvantaged Communities), and aquatic habitat;